-HBSV 4000 Introduction to nutrition
+HBSV 4000 - Introduction to nutrition

 (Course is offered to non-majors and to those desiring admission to the Program in Nutrition and to the Dietetic Internship Program.)
 The course provides an overview of the science of nutrition and its relationship to health promotion and disease prevention.
-The primary focus is on the essential macroand micronutrients - their chemical structures, food sources, digestion and absorption, metabolism, storage, and excretion.
+The primary focus is on the essential macro- and micronutrients - their chemical structures, food sources, digestion and absorption, metabolism, storage, and excretion.
 Students analyze the nutritional quality of their own food intake and develop the knowledge and skills to estimate their daily caloric requirements and nutrient needs using tools such as Dietary Reference Intakes, My Plate, and Dietary Guidelines for Americans.

-HBSV 4010 Food, nutrition and behavior
+HBSV 4010 - Food, nutrition and behavior

 For nonmajors and majors.
 A study of physiological, psychological, and socio-cultural factors that affect eating behaviors and the development of individual and cultural food patterns.
-Topics include the chemical senses, why we like sweet, salt, and fat; self-regulation of what and how much we eat; effect of early experiences with food; food and mood; interaction of food and culture through history; eating, cooking, and time use trends; meat meanings; psychosocial and cultural factors in food choice.
+Topics include the chemical senses and why we like sweet, salt, and fat; self-regulation of what and how much we eat; effect of early experiences with food; food, mind, and behavior; interaction of food and culture through history; cooking and time use trends; meat meanings; psychosocial and cultural factors, and the impact of today's food environment on food choices.